| Peter Upton's |

 Designed to hold the player figures, one ball and goalkeeper manipulating wire.
 Manufactured in red, royal blue, light blue, black, white, old gold, green, tangerine, maroon and yellow.

 Another item produced in all of Subbuteo's favourite colours.
-The box was designed for the old flat players of course, who were usually sold separate from their bases, and so were not sold in a box.
-Illustrated is a green team inside a green box.
-As you can see, the box is very nice, and although they are not actually very big - it still looks as if you could store about four teams in it of you bunched the players up a bit more.
-The box continues to support the flat player range until 1971.
+The box was designed for the old flat players of course, who were usually sold separate from their bases, and were never actually sold in a box.
+Illustrated above is a green team inside the green box.
+As you can see, the box is a very nice item, and although they are not actually very big, it still looks as if you could store about four teams in it of you bunched the players up a bit more.
+The position of the players looks a bit eccentric to modern eyes, but it represented the 2-3-5 formation of days gone by.
+Most serious users of flats would have turned the formation around, and had the five (as a minimum!) as a defensive line.

-As with the bases, it takes a few years for the full range of boxes to be established.
-1949-50 has red, blue, white, black, tangerine and green, whilst 1952-53 replaces the tangerine with old gold.
-The full range shown above is in place by 1953-54 though.
+As with the bases, it took a few years for the full range of boxes to be established.
+1949-50 had red, blue, white, black, tangerine and green.
+In 1952-53 the tangerine was replaced with old gold.
+Tangerine was reintroduced, and the full range established in 1953-54.

 Set T: Six pitch flags.